 Are you ready to do a little letting go?
 Geez it’s hard, but I know your son is going to love his new look!

-Ready to tackle this DIY toddler boy haircut on your own?
+Ready to learn how to cut toddler boy hair?
 You’ve got this, mama.

 Get your supplies ready, summon your courage, and just go for it!
 Don’t forget to pin this for later!